Sam Park, a secret son of the Reverend Moon, spoke at the July 2014 ICSA Conference. Here is a transcript of the video.

 Because this is my first time – I am a newbie at this – I thought it wise to read because I have a lot of ground to cover and if I don’t, if I eat into all of your time [gesturing to Donna Orme-Collins who was sitting next to him].
 She would not like that.”

 Sam: “No, I don’t want that to happen. … [laughter]

 This is where I want to start.
 Let’s see how it goes.

-I am the secret son (or “Love Child” as depicted in a recent article) of Rev. Sun Myung Moon, billionaire founder of the Unification Church and proclaimed Messiah of all mankind.
-My mother, Soon W. Choi, was a scion of the powerful and billionaire Choi family, they were the former owners of Korea Life Insurance, the second largest insurance company in Korea, known for its iconic 63-story gold headquarters in Seoul, still the largest gold cladded structure in the world.
+I am the secret son (or “Love Child” as depicted in a recent article) of Rev. Sun Myung Moon, billionaire founder of the Unification Church* and proclaimed Messiah of all mankind.
+My mother, Choi Soon-W., was a scion of the powerful and billionaire Choi family, they were the former owners of Korea Life Insurance, the second largest insurance company in Korea, known for its iconic 63-story gold headquarters in Seoul, still the largest gold cladded structure in the world.